mageOfstructs/custom-emojis.nvim/README.md

 # Emoji.nvim

-- so neofox can watch you code :3
+- so you can put neofoxxos in your code :3

 ## Requirements

+- A terminal that implements the Kitty Graphics Protocol (e.g. kitty)
 - `conceallevel` must be greater than or equal to 2
-- A terminal that implements the Kitty Graphics Protocol (e.g. kitty)
 - Note: only pngs are supported right now
 - The kitty graphics protocol currently doesn't support scaling down images, which means you'll have to do it yourself.
-Below is a BASH command that does this:
+Below is a BASH command (requires imagemagick) that does this:

 ```sh
 mkdir -p drgn_32 && for img in drgn/*.png; do img="${img#*/}"; convert -resize 32X32 "drgn/$img" "drgn_32/$img"; done